qbancoffee/ftdi_jtag_programmer/README.md

 sudo ln –s libftd2xx.so.1.4.27 libftd2xx.so
 sudo chmod 0755 libftd2xx.so.1.4.27
 ```

-  ### Download/clone the SAMx4 project
-  Get the project source files from [here.](https://www.6809.org.uk/dragon/samx4/)
-  ### Open the project with Xilinx ISE 14.7
-  ### Implement the top module to produce a JED file
-  ### Use Impact CLI to produce an SVF file from the JED file

 ## Sources
 - [How to install Xilinx ISE on Linux, in 7 easy steps!](https://youtu.be/yzEIQLQZYpk?si=v6nmZXc6_NBRsofR)